opencog/learn/README-Calibration.md

 grammar from this text corpus, and then assessing accuracy by comparing the the learned grammar to the generating grammar.

-This pipeline is in the process of being set up.
-It has been partly automated.
-Currently requires a lot of editing to adjust file paths, etc.  So far:
+This pipeline has been more-or-less fully set up, perhaps with some cosmetic bugs and some incomplete automation scripts.
+Requires a fair bit of editing of configuration scripts, to adjust file paths, desirable parameters, etc.  So far:

-1. Build the corpus generation tools.
+1. Build and install link-grammar.
 Download the latest Link Grammar tarball from `http://www.abisource.com/downloads/link-grammar/current`.
 Then unpack it and compile it:
 ```